www.kevinrdshepherd.info

 The dissident book was entitled Hypocrisy and Dissent within the Findhorn Foundation.
 The author was Stephen Castro, a resident of Forres who had for seven years witnessed the discrepancies prevalent in the expanding community commenced by the Caddys in 1962.
 This annotated work contrasted with the enthusiast literature favoured by the management, whose publishing arm set great store in simplistic partisan accounts and the “God Spoke to Me” output of Eileen Caddy.

 Hypocrisy and Dissent reveals an authoritarian regime who were customarily evasive on the subject of local dissidents.
-Trustees, management, and staff were all dismissive of problems on their doorstep, despite their constant claim of expertise in conflict resolution.
+Trustees, management, and staff were all dismissive of problems on their doorstep, contradicting their constant claim of expertise in conflict resolution.
 Above all, the hierarchy could not accept criticism of their policies, even when such policies involved blatant injustices.
-The favoured recourse was repression and stigma.
+The favoured recourse was suppression and stigma.
 This was the new age of “holistic” achievement and entrepreneurial “spirituality.”

 Stanislav Grof